lcampbe79/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+--The DOM is Document Object Model

 2. What is an event?
+--An event is is a way to manipulate data on the DOM without changing any HTML or CSS.

 3. What is an event listener?
+--Event Listeners are a function or event so a program is able listen and wait for an event to take place.

 4. Why would we convert a NodeList into an Array?
+--NodeLists are only able to be accessed by their index number and cannot use Array Methods.

 5. What is a component?
+--A Component is reusable code that HTML, CSS and Javascript can all understand.
+You build the "components" in the DOM through JS, by using selectors you can manipulate both HTML and CSS without having to actually change HTML or CSS.

 ### Git Set up